mavloh007/Synergy-Squad/README.md

 - **store_data.db**: The database file used by the application.
 - **store_manager.py**: The main file for the Streamlit app.
 - **store_manager_functions.py**: Helper functions used by `store_manager.py`.

+## Data Sources
+- The data used by Subgroup A to for AI Image Synthesis and User Experience is the [Amazon Product Dataset](https://jmcauley.ucsd.edu/data/amazon/)
+- The data used by Subgroup B for Inventory Management and Pricing Optimisation originates from the Inventory and Sales Data from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Retail+II).
+The original dataset has been processed and the transformed data used is in the `store_data.db`.

 ## Requirements